-Responsibilities regarding exclusions are delegated to a sub-committee of the local governing committee consisting of at least three governors.
+Responsibilities regarding suspensions and permanent exclusions are delegated to a sub-committee of the local governing committee consisting of at least three governors.

-The local Governing committee has a duty to consider parents' representations about a suspension or permanent exclusion.
+The local Governing committee has a duty to consider parents'/carers' representations about a suspension or permanent exclusion.
 It has a duty to consider the reinstatement of a suspended or permanently excluded pupil (see sections 5 and 6) in certain circumstances.

-Within 14 days of receiving a request, the Local Governing Committee will provide the secretary of state with information about any suspensions or exclusions within the last 12 months.
+Within 14 days of receiving a request, the Local Governing Committee will provide the secretary of state with information about any suspensions or permanent exclusions within the last 12 months.